microsoft/rushstack/webpack/loader-load-themed-styles/README.md

 module.exports = { ... };
 ```

-To override this, you may provide a named export to export to a specificly named thing.
-This is useful in exporting as the default in es6 module import scenarios.
-For example, providing "default" for the named export will output this:
+To override this, you may provide a named export to export to a specifically named thing.
+This
+is useful in exporting as the default in es6 module import scenarios.
+For example, providing
+"default" for the named export will output this:

 ```js
 module.exports.default = { ... };